CosmicBridge/server/README.md

 * Bitcoin micropayments
 * Dark pools of BTC liquidity between exchanges or large traders
 * A merchant network supporting free bitcoin payments for participating merchants

 ### How it works:
 * Create a new multisig wallet that will be used as the master address.
 * Advertise the master address for users to contribute bitcoin to.
 * Users can "credit" other users by invoking app transaction methods which will adjust the participant's balance on the app `state.balances` dictionary.
 * Users can withdraw their balance at any time, at which point the app will optimize required payment settlements in order to pay out the user.

+### Staking
+Right now the system does not involve stake mechanics, since the idea is to rely on a trusted, well-known set of validators.
+In the future, staking mechanics, based on BTC staking or a native token, could be implemented easily as Cosmos supports them.

 ### Interacting with the Payment Zone or Lotion App: